Ulises-L0pez-Carpio/job-applicants-analysis/README.md

 - After July, application volume gradually declines toward the end of the year, reflecting a seasonal slowdown in recruitment cycles.

 - Despite seasonal fluctuations, monthly application counts remain within a relatively narrow range (min: 2,312, max: 3,138), suggesting stable overall demand throughout the year.
+-
+- The total of 32,596 applications over the year indicates a consistently active recruitment pipeline, with no extreme volatility month to month.
 ## Limitations
 - Descriptive analysis only